Simhyeon/r4d/docs/basic_macros.md

 **ifdef** (keyword macro)

-If macro is defined then execute expr
+If macro is defined then execute given expression.

 ```
 $define(some=value)